pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/dbt_hello_world.md

 ## Working with DuckDB

+DuckDB sits in an interesting spot as it offers an excellent way to solve complex problems using SQL while keeping things simple and allowing you to ....

+DuckDB is compelling because you only have to point it at the data file you'd like to work with, giving you a short-cut to running SQL against CSV, Parquet, and other data files.
+Ease of use and time to insight are two key properties of why DBT has become a key tool for experimenting in the data "lab".

+Why use DuckDB or MySQL or SQLLite?

+When should you use DuckDB?

 JD Long:

 > "DuckDB on a single large machine doing transformations against parquet files with SQL"